Teresa of the Andes: Life

 In her childhood, she read the autobiographical account that Thérèse of Lisieux had written and the experience had a profound effect on her pious and innocent character while also coming to the realization that she wanted to live for God alone.
 Fernández Solar had to work to overcome her initial self-centered character towards that of one directed to the caring of others above all.
 Her further inspiration for this self-transformation was her upcoming First Communion which led her to this commitment in an effort to achieve worthiness of what she was soon to receive.
 Fernández Solar received her Confirmation on 22 October 1909 and made her First Communion later on 11 September 1910.
 In September 1917 she sent a letter to the prioress of the Discalced Carmelite convent close to her home expressing her desire to enter the order.
-On October 18, 1917 a nun distributed candies to the children but she grew frustrated when she was given a small piece so hurled it out of her hand and refused another piece that the nun offered her.
 In late 1917 she and her mother left church and she turned to her mother in abruptness and asked whether she knew she would become a religious to which her mother told her that decision was for her father to make.
 Solar did not pursue it until from school she sent a letter to her father on 25 March 1919 that received no response; she returned home for a brief period but did not mention it and her father never alluded to it either but before she left for school again he consented when she asked him about it.

 On 7 May 1919 she entered the novitiate of the Discalced Carmelites in Los Andes at which time she was given the new religious name of "Teresa of Jesus"; she later received the habit on the following 14 October.
 Toward the end of her short life the new nun began an apostolate of letter-writing in which she shared her thoughts on the spiritual life with others.
 But she soon contracted typhus that was diagnosed as fatal.
 However, some historians have suggested that she might have contracted Spanish flu, which was devastating Chile at this time.
 In any case, her condition grew worse on 2 April 1920 - Good Friday.
 Sister Teresa was still three months short of turning 20 and had six months to complete her canonical novitiate so as to make her religious vows.
 But she nevertheless was allowed to profess her vows "in articulo mortis" ("facing death") on 7 April 1920.
 Sister Teresa received the final sacraments on 5 April 1920 and later died at 7:15pm on 12 April 1920, one week after Easter.
 Her remains were later relocated in 1940 to a new chapel.